sage-code/eve/manual/processing.md

 ```

 **Notes**:
-* Operator <+ is polymorph and overloaded.
+* Injector "<+" is polymorph and overloaded operator.
-* For template we can use numbers, strings, lists, hashes, arrays
+* For template we can use: numbers, strings, lists, hashes, arrays

 ## How to use a template?